 CBS Corp.
-(CBS)’s Simon & Schuster, News Corp.’s HarperCollins and Lagardère SCA (LH)’s Hachette Book Group may finalize a Justice Department accord next week, said one of the people, who requested anonymity because the talks are private.
+(CBS:US)’s Simon & Schuster, News Corp.’s HarperCollins and Lagardère SCA (LH)’s Hachette Book Group may finalize a Justice Department accord next week, said one of the people, who requested anonymity because the talks are private.

 The situation may change, the people said.
 Justice officials may delay a settlement until an agreement is reached with publishers that also include Pearson Plc (PSON)’s Penguin Group and Macmillan, owned by Verlagsgruppe Georg von Holtzbrinck GmbH, they said.

-A settlement would allow Amazon.com Inc. (AMZN) and other retailers to offer lower prices for digital versions of books, according to the Wall Street Journal, which reported the status of the talks yesterday.
+A settlement would allow Amazon.com Inc. (AMZN:US) and other retailers to offer lower prices for digital versions of books, according to the Wall Street Journal, which reported the status of the talks yesterday.
 To compete, Apple may stop selling books or match lower prices, in some cases resulting in a loss on each book, according to the newspaper.

 Publishers are attempting to avoid a court battle with the Justice Department after the agency opened a probe into how Cupertino, California-based Apple changed the way publishers charged for e-books on the iPad, a person familiar with the matter said last month.
 European antitrust regulators also have said they’re investigating whether Apple’s pricing deals with publishers restrict competition.